 This slight dogleg right not only is beautiful to look at, but looks a lot longer than it says.
 The hole wraps around a lake and the green is nestled on a small bluff right next to the water.
 Three fairway bunkers down the left side of the fairway frame the hole and are great targets for your tee shot.
 The fairway narrows the more aggressive one gets off the tee.
 Players that play away from the water on their approach shot will find that shots hit left of the green will bounce of the mounds towards the green, leaving a manageable up and down.

 Once again water dominates the entire right side of this hole.
 The tee shot plays slightly downhill to a wide fairway.
 Two bunkers on the left will come into play off the tee for the players that aim a little too far left to avoid the water.
 A straight and solid long iron will be needed to hit the green in regulation as the water and a bunker are in play on the right and a large collection area will gather shots that stray to the left.

 A state of the art golf practice center.
-It may be the best in Chicagoland.
+It is arguably the best in Chicagoland.
 The academy offers a huge bent grass tee that accommodates 70 hitting stations.
-There are 12 bent grass target greens to aim at.
-The facility includes a 14,500 square foot putting green, a huge short game area with two greens and numerous bunkers and fairway to use.
-The academy also has two practice holes.
-The entire place is also lighted for night time use.
+There are 12 target greens to aim at.
+The facility includes a 14,500 square foot putting green, a sprawling short game area with two greens and numerous bunkers and rolling fairway areas to emulate any stiuation you will find on a golf course.
+The academy also has two practice par 3 holes that can range from 150 yards to over 200 yards!
+The entire driving range is also lighted for night time use.